Restricted Spatial Regression Methods: Implications for Inference: Consequences of Orthogonal Smoothing

 \begin{enumerate} \item $G(\beta | \Y) \leq H(\beta | \Y) ~ \forall \beta < \beta_*$ \item $ 1- G(\beta | \Y) \leq 1 - H(\beta | \Y) ~ \forall \beta > \beta^* $ \end{enumerate} \textit{Proof}: See Appendix Section B.3. \end{cor}

 Generally, what these results indicate is that the tails of the marginal posterior distribution for the non-spatial model and the tails of the marginal posterior distribution for RSR models decay roughly at the same rate.
 The combination of \cref{thm:Thm1} and \cref{thm:Thm3} suggests that that RSR models offer inference very similar to a non-spatial model with respect to regression coefficients.
-To see this, note the posterior distribution $f(\beta^X_{NS} | \Y)$ is symmetric about its mean.
+Importantly, these results are invariant to the choice of graph, data, and spatial basis vectors.
+To see how the inference will be similar, note the posterior distribution $f(\beta^X_{NS} | \Y)$ is symmetric about its mean.
 While, $f(\beta^X_{RSR} | \Y)$ is not symmetric about its mean, two applications of Jensen's inequality can bound the distance between a mean and median by the standard deviation.
-In practice, the standard deviation for an RSR model is always quite small.
+In practice, the standard deviation for a RSR model is always quite small.
 Thus, RSR and NS models produce marginal posterior distributions with a similar medians and similar tail decay.
 This result is important because RSR models are not offering much beyond what an NS model offers, yet they are much more computationally expensive.
 For example, \citet{Hughes} reported that a NS model took under a minute, while their dimension reductions technique took over 6 hours.

 If the condition put forth in Corollary \eqref{cor:cor1} holds, it also means that for sufficiently large credible intervals, the credible interval for the RSR model will be completely contained in the corresponding credible interval for the non-spatial model.
+Importantly, these results require no assumptions about $\textrm{E}(r | \Y)$.
 Just as in the frequentist setting, this means that RSR methods will only capture the regression coefficient if the non-spatial model does.
 Furthermore, the RSR methods will always have higher rates of Type-S error than the non-spatial model - even if there is no spatial confounding.
 However, in practice determining whether the condition in Corollary \eqref{cor:cor1} is satisfied will be impractical.
 Therefore, we further the investigation with simulation studies in \cref{simu}.